This article was updated February 2025

 - Shows affection

 Girl, you deserve the world.
+You deserve someone who’ll care for you deeply and treat you with respect.
 Thanks so much for taking the time to learn more about yourself and your goals.
 You’re worth that, and your future is important.
 Good for you for looking into how to have a healthy relationship.
-I hope this has helped.
-If you have more questions about relationships or you need the support of a women’s advocate, you can come see us anytime at ThriVe+.
-We’re your BFF when it comes to women’s health, relationships, and more.
+If you’ve been wondering “How do I know what kind of partner I need,” we hope this has helped.
+If you have more questions about relationships, check out some of our other blog posts on relationships.
+We’re your BFF when it comes to women’s health, relationships, STD testing, and more.
 We believe in you.